Querying Segments Using the "Nearest" Geometry

 '

 The response includes segment ids and GeoJSON line strings along with a unique request ID.
-We can use these to visualize the geometry in a GIS tool.
+We can use these to visualize the geometry in a GIS tool and confirm that the correct segments are being queried.

 You can use the response ID with the geometry/paging endpoint to page a previous geometry query.
 For more information, see Pagination.